Noah-Samawi/Noah-Samawi/README.md

 ---

-🔭 I’m currently working on my portfolio website.
+🔭I’m currently refreshing my knowledge in Data Structures and Algorithms to enhance my problem-solving skills.

 🌱 I’m learning about AI.